 Step 2: Build a Core Portfolio with Index Funds

 Before buying individual stocks, most financial researchers — including work from SPIVA (S&P Indices Versus Active), which compares active fund managers to their benchmark indices — recommend a foundation of low-cost index funds.
-SPIVA data consistently shows that the majority of actively managed funds underperform their benchmark over periods of 10 years or more, after fees.
+SPIVA data consistently shows that approximately 92% of actively managed large-cap US funds underperformed the S&P 500 over the 15-year period ending in 2023, after fees.

 Step 3: Invest Consistently and Resist Market Timing